By Howard B. Tinberg

 Howard B. Tinberg, Professor of English at Bristol Community College (Fall River, MA), is the author of Writing with Consequence: What Writing Does in the Disciplines (Longman, 2003), and (with JP Nadeau) Community College Writers: Exceeding Expectations (SIU Press, 2010).
 He is co-editor, with Patrick Sullivan,of What is College-Level Writing?
 (NCTE 2006) and with Patrick Sullivan and Sheridan Blau, of What is College-Level Writing?
 II (NCTE, 2011).
 He is past editor of Teaching English in the Two-Year College.
 He is the 2004 recipient of the Carnegie/CASE Community College Professor of the Year and served as a Carnegie Scholar in 2005-2006.

 Publication Information: Tinberg, Howard B. (1997).
 Border Talk: Writing and Knowing in the Two-Year College.
-Urbana, IL: National Council of Teachers of English.
-Available at https://wac.colostate.edu/books/tinberg/
+National Council of Teachers of English. https://wac.colostate.edu/books/ncte/tinberg/

 Publication Date: July 24, 2011